nathanssantos/evolution-graph/README.md

 **default:** `4`

-Gap in pixels applied between bar and bar data.
+Gap between bar and bar data, in pixels.

 ### **`barLabelWidth`**